 - Nighttime noises such as scraping or squeaking in the walls.

-- Barking and scratching or pawing at or beneath appliances are examples of unusual pet behavior.
+- Barking, scratching, or pawing at or beneath appliances are unusual pet behavior.
 This could imply that your pets are aware of a pest problem.

 Mice infestation home remedies:

 We’ve listed various traps and baits to help you get rid of rodents on your property.
 To get rid of mice, use them as directed…